mohsen-nyb/LINKO/README.md

 # OnCoLAP
-This repository contains the code implementation for the paper titled "[Multi-Level Ontology Collaboration via Dual-Axis Knowledge Propagation for Healthcare Representation]."
+This repository contains the code implementation for the paper titled "[Multi-Ontology Integration with Dual-Axis Propagation for Medical Concept Representation]."
 Will be updated.